Photo Credit: Gie Knaeps/Getty Images

-On January 3, 2023, De La Soul announced that that their back catalog will be available to fans on all streaming platforms beginning on March 3.
-In 2016, Okayplayer spoke to Posdnuos and Maseo about the making of one of their most beloved albums: 1996’s Stakes Is High.
+Okayplayer spoke to Posdnuos and Maseo about the making of one of their most beloved albums: 1996’s Stakes Is High.

 Originally published in July 2016.
 Interview conducted by Eddie "STATS" Houghton.

-It’s been 20 years and De La Soul‘s seminal album Stakes Is High still holds its own as not only a definitive work by the Long Island trio but a classic from that era.
+It's been more than 20 years and De La Soul's seminal album Stakes Is High still holds its own as not only a definitive work by the Long Island trio but a classic from that era.
 In their own words, Maseo and Posdnuos gave Okayplayer the inside scoop on the times and circumstances surrounding the record, the creative process behind specific songs, beefs with Naughty By Nature and Tupac, and how the album changed their lives, respectively.

 As told to Eddie "STATS" Houghton.